 - Decide why you want CRM – Questions should include: What strategy does it meet, what smart (Specific, Measurable, Actionable, Relevant, Time Specific) outcomes do you expect, what processes will you build in and whos affected.
 What reports will you need.
 At this stage you’ll also want to talk to customers.
 What are there barriers to getting a great service.

 - Get execs involved in the purchase of the system – This helps give them ownership of the system and a good understanding about what it can do.

 - Create a great plan – use the ‘why you want crm’ to develop your plan.
 Involve as many people as possible so that you have buy in and cover all the key points, including a go live date.

 - Put together the right project team – include people from the initial team who’ll go live and any teams who’ll influence the process/development.

-- Get an exec to oversee the implementation – this will help continue the buy in from the top, by ensuring the top team are in the loop.
+- Get an exec to oversee the implementation – this will help continue the buy in from the top and help keep them in the loop.

-- Great comms – continually get the message out there, pencil in regular, targeted, comms to the project team, managers, wider group of users.
-This helps keep crm on everyones mind and ensures no one walks in to a brand new system they knew nothing about
+- Great Comms – continually get the message out there, pencil in regular, targeted, comms to the project team, managers, wider groups of users.
+This helps keep crm on everyone’s mind and ensures no one walks into a new system they knew nothing about

 - Be clear about what you’ll deliver – this should be laid out in the plan and added to your comms.
-It also helps keep the team focused and prevent the project getting so big that nothing gets delivered
+It also helps keep the team focused and prevent the project getting so big that nothing happens.

 - Get a demo, training area set up – let people see it early.